wcharczuk/go-diskq/README.md

 ## Caveats

-`go-diskq` is currently in pre-release testing, and should not be used in production.
+`go-diskq` is currently in preview, and there are no guarantees around the API or the features currently provided.
+Use at your own risk!

 # Overview